-Joan is a member of Ropes & Gray’s governing Policy Committee and previously served as head of the firm’s Government Enforcement practice.
-She has over two decades of experience representing companies and individuals in white collar criminal cases, enforcement matters and complex civil litigation.
-Joan represents clients across a number of industries, including financial services, private equity, healthcare and life sciences.
+Joan is a member of Ropes & Gray’s governing Policy Committee and served as head of the firm’s Government Enforcement practice from 2003 to 2008.
+She has over two decades of experience representing companies and individuals in white collar criminal investigations and trials, as well as complex civil litigation and administrative enforcement matters.
+Joan represents clients across a number of industries, including healthcare and life sciences, financial services, and private equity.

 Prior to joining Ropes & Gray, Joan served as an Assistant United States Attorney and Deputy Chief of the Appeals Unit in the U.S. Attorney’s Office for the Southern District of New York.
-As a federal prosecutor, she investigated and tried cases involving a wide range of criminal conduct, including financial fraud, obstruction of justice, labor racketeering, and organized crime.
+As a federal prosecutor, she investigated and tried nearly a dozen cases involving a wide range of criminal conduct, including financial fraud, obstruction of justice, racketeering, and organized crime.

 - Represent major private equity firms, including TPG Capital, and their portfolio companies on regulatory and compliance matters, transactional diligence, civil litigation and enforcement matters.